What is vibe coding? The plain-English guide for 2026

 This comes up in almost every conversation, so here's the honest version.

 Traditional development is still the right call for complex customer-facing products.
 Low-code platforms work if you have technical ops staff comfortable learning a new interface.
-For the majority of internal tooling, though, vibe coding is faster, cheaper, and opens the door to people who were never able to build before.
+For most internal tooling, vibe coding is faster and cheaper, and it opens the door to people who were never able to build before.

-We break this comparison down with real benchmarks and detailed use case guidance in Vibe coding vs. traditional coding vs. low-code.
+We break this comparison down with real benchmarks in Vibe coding vs. traditional coding vs. low-code.

 Best vibe coding tools in 2026

 The market has grown fast.
-Here's how to think about it, organized by what you're actually trying to accomplish.
+We organized this by what you're actually trying to accomplish.

 Vybe

-Vybe is the only platform that pairs vibe-coded apps with AI agents that keep them running.
+Vybe pairs vibe-coded apps with AI agents that keep them running.
 You describe your app, Vybe builds it with access to 3,000+ integrations (Salesforce, Slack, Stripe, Postgres, and more), and then AI agents handle the ongoing work: updating data, running workflows, monitoring for errors.

-This matters because the single biggest failure mode for vibe-coded apps is abandonment.
+The single biggest failure mode for vibe-coded apps is abandonment.
 You build a great dashboard on Monday.
 By Friday the data is stale, the API token expired, or someone changed a field in the CRM.
 Nobody maintains it.
-Vybe's agent layer fixes that by keeping apps alive after the initial build.
+Vybe's agent layer addresses that by keeping apps alive after the initial build.

 Cursor

 The tool Karpathy referenced in his original post.
 An AI-native IDE that integrates Claude and GPT directly into the development workflow.
 If you're an engineer who wants AI pair-programming in a familiar code editor, Cursor is excellent.
-Not designed for non-technical users.
+Aimed squarely at developers, though.

 Lovable